Compare cheap electricity prices

 And once you’ve rejected the offer, make sure you terminate your current contract by email or post by the dates outlined in your renewal notice – if not, you’re current deal will be extended on the more expensive ‘rollover’ rate.

-Then get in touch with our energy experts to compare business electricity plans – a ten-minute call is all it takes to give us the information we need to compare deals from all suppliers, and find a tariff that meets the needs and budget of your business.
+Then get in touch with the energy experts at Bionic to compare business electricity plans – a quick call is all it takes to give them the information they need to compare deals from a panel of trusted suppliers.

-Once you’ve found a deal that suits, we’ll take care of the rest so you can get on with the day-to-day running of your business.
+Once you’ve found a deal that suits, they'll take care of the switch so you can get on with the day-to-day running of your business.

 For more details on how to switch business electricity, go to How to switch business gas and electricity supplier.